Soyandroid/serial-slider/README.md

   Arduinos does.
 * Keyboard-mapped IR requires USB MCU.
 * Leonardo requires a DTR/RTS before it sends anything to the host over serial on each reboot.
 Opening the Arduino serial monitor sends the DTR and RTS.
+A short program that sends DTR/RTS can be found [here](https://dev.s-ul.eu/snippets/26).
+Run it before launching chuniApp

 Building
 -----